hdShang/arxiv-daily/docs/cs-AI/2025-06-12/papers/250610785v1-what-users-value-and-critique-large-scale-analysis-of-user-feedback-.md

 ---
 layout: default
-title: What Users Value and Critique: Large-Scale Analysis of User Feedback on AI-Powered Mobile Apps
+title: "What Users Value and Critique: Large-Scale Analysis of User Feedback on AI-Powered Mobile Apps"
 ---

 # What Users Value and Critique: Large-Scale Analysis of User Feedback on AI-Powered Mobile Apps